nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <img src="images/AddResult2.png" width=500 height=400>

-- e.g. `only` is not valid as a parameter is needed and you will see an error message like the one in the picture shown
+- e.g. `only` is not valid as at least one parameter is needed.
+You should see an error message similar to the one in the image shown
 below:

 <img src="images/OnlyError.png" width=500 height=400>

-- e.g. `only eggs` is valid, will search for recipes that have ingredients that at most contain eggs, and nothing more, and the result of the command is shown below:
+- e.g. `only eggs` is valid, and will search for recipes that have ingredients that at most contain eggs, and nothing more.
+The result of the command is as shown below:

 <img src="images/OnlyResult1.png" width=500 height=400>